This short, easy-to-read guide explains how to unlock your Apple iPhone.

 This may within the same state, or country and also restricts the use of your handset abroad.

 An unlocked device is an iPhone or iPad which does not impose any carrier restrictions.
-This means you are free to choose the network carrier with the cheapest prices or best coverage for your area.
+This means you are free to choose the network carrier with the cheapest prices or the best coverage for your area.

 So you can remove the SIM card and replace it with one from another carrier and it still works.
-Many people with unlocked devices take their handset overseas and buy a SIM when they arrive and pop it in to keep their call costs down.
+Many people with unlocked Apple devices take their handset overseas and buy a SIM when they arrive and pop it in to keep their call costs down.